MichaIng/DietPi-Docs/docs/software/webserver_stack.md

     After the installation, check if Lighttpd service is running on `http://<your.IP>`.

+    How much time do you have to set up Lighttpd ?
+5 minutes?
+10 minutes? or more ?
+Find here a quick start documentation: [link](https://redmine.lighttpd.net/projects/1/wiki/TutorialConfiguration).

 === "Scale to multiple CPU"

     Multithreading is supported by Lighttpd and can be enabled in the configuration file `/etc/lighttpd/lighttpd.conf`.
 Change the value of `4` to your total core count: